jnozzi/cocoadev.com/SiteContent/General/NSScannerRemoveSetOfChar.markdown

 This is something that I've seen asserted repeatedly, but never saw any proof.
 Wikipedia disagrees with you:

-''It is commonly believed by non-lawyers that it is impossible to put a work into the public domain.
+*It is commonly believed by non-lawyers that it is impossible to put a work into the public domain.
 Although copyright law generally does not provide any statutory means to "abandon" copyright so that a work can enter the public domain, this does not mean that it is impossible or even difficult, only that the law is somewhat unclear.
-Congress may not have felt it necessary to codify this part of the law, because abandoning property (like a tract of land) to the public domain has traditionally been a matter of judge-made law, rather than statute.''
+Congress may not have felt it necessary to codify this part of the law, because abandoning property (like a tract of land) to the public domain has traditionally been a matter of judge-made law, rather than statute.*

 If you have some actual evidence to the contrary, then I'd like to see it.
-But I find the idea that you have to use an ''explicit'' license, and that saying "you can use this for whatever you want" (which is what "this is in the public domain" means) doesn't actually work to be extremely silly. -- [[PrimeOperator]]
+But I find the idea that you have to use an *explicit* license, and that saying "you can use this for whatever you want" (which is what "this is in the public domain" means) doesn't actually work to be extremely silly. -- General/PrimeOperator